Miles-Bierie/Pixelmation/README.md

 <br>

 ## About
 &nbsp;&nbsp;&nbsp; This program is more of a passion project than an actual animation software.
 Like, you would be better off using pretty much anything else.
 But, if you do want to use it, then here you go.
-This application's UI runs entirely off of Tkinter, and therefore is not very good when it comes to playback speed on projects with a large resolution, *especially* on a Windows device.
-This program is mostly meant for more small scale applications, such as sprite animations.
+This application's UI runs entirely using Tkinter, and therefore is not very good when it comes to playback speed on projects with a large resolution, *especially* on a Windows device.
+This program is mostly ment for more small scale applications, such as sprite animations.

 ## Key features:
 + An alpha channel